aws-samples/aws-enterprise-mlops-framework/mlops-multi-account-cdk/mlops-sm-project-template/README.md

 5. Ensure your docker daemon is running

 **NOTE:** If you have already bootstrapped your accounts as part of the instructions of `mlops-infra` you can skip step 6.

-6. (Option 1) Bootstrap your deployment target accounts (e.g. governance, dev, etc.) using our script in [scripts/cdk-account-setup.sh](scripts/cdk-account-setup.sh).
+6. If you want to bootstrap the account manually (recommended if bootstrapping across several organization units), then run the following command for each account:
 Ensure that you have the account ids ready and the corresponding AWS profiles with credentials created in your `~/.aws/credentials` for each account (see above).

-The script will request the 4 accounts, i.e. governance, dev, preprod and prod, and the corresponding AWS profiles as inputs.
-If you want to only deploy to 1 account you can use the same id for all account variables or pass the same values in the script.

-6. (Option 2) If you want to bootstrap the account manually (recommended if bootstrapping across several organization units), then run the following command for each account:

 ```bash
 cdk bootstrap aws://<target account id>/<target region> --profile <target account profile>